erinjerison/hashicorp-assignment/assignment.md

 ## Content
 -->
 # Managing code via the command line
 Git offers you many ways to manage your code both locally and remotely.
 Create branches to separate updates from production code, create patches, test ideas, and merge your changes into the codebase.
-The command line makes it easy to download, review, modify, and push changes between your local machine and a remote repository.<!-- New audiences may require a more in-depth intro, so we're leaving room for that here. -->
+The command line makes it easy to download, review, modify, and push changes between your local machine and a remote repository.

 ## Git code management commands